lewismc/iPReS/README.md

 Web-Services API](http://podaac.jpl.nasa.gov/ws/index.html).
 It then translates the product metadata into a target language provided along with the intial call to the service.

+#Project Website
+The project website can be located at - http://lewismc.github.io/iPReS/

 #Supported Product Translations

-Currently products retrieved from PO.DAAC can be translated to the following languages:
+We aim to support the following list of language translations:

  * ar == Arabic
  * bg == Bulgarian